Malaysia MYS: Invoice Type Codes

 . - UNCL does not differentiate between credit notes and refund notes.
 If you want to represent this distinction, use the VRBL codes.

-- Malaysian invoice type codes must be provided on document level in the
+- Malaysian invoice type codes must be provided on the document level in the

 InvoiceType